AMN2080/paint/README.md

 # paint app
-a simple mini-project by tailwind and pure JS code + responsive
+a simple mini-project by tailwind and pure JS code + responsive + Ability to save drawing in jpg format